paritytech/research/docs/Polkadot/protocols/block-production/SASSAFRAS.md

 Concretely, validator $v$ selects another validator $v'$ based on the output $out_{m,v,i}$ for $i \in I_{win}$.
 The validator computes $k=out_{m,v,i} \textrm{mod} |V|$ and sends its winning ticket to the $k$th validator according to a fixed ordering.
 Then, validator $v$ signs the message: $(v, l, enc_v'(out_{m,v,i}, \pi_{m,v,i}))$ where $end_{v'}$ denotes encryption using the public key of $v'$.
 Winning outputs are indexed using $l$ ranging from $0$ to $L-1$, and are gossiped through the network.
 If there are more than $L$ outputs below the threshold $T$, only the lowest $L$ are disseminated.
 This limitation helps prevent validator from spamming the network.

-Once a validator receives a messages, it checks whether it has already received a message with the same $v$ and $l$; if so, it discards the new message.
+Once a validator receives a message, it checks whether it has already received a message with the same $v$ and $l$; if so, it discards the new message.
 Otherwise, it decrypts the message to determine whether it is the intended proxy and forwards (gossips) the message.
 Validators further gossip messages addressed to themselves to mitigate traffic correlation risks.

 When a validator decrypts a message using its private key, it verifies whether it was the correct proxy by checking out that $out_{m,v,i} \textrm{mod} |V|$ corresponds to its index.
 If confirmed, then at a designated block number, it broadcasts a transaction containing $(out_{m,v,i}, \pi_{m,v,i}))$ for inclusion on-chain.
 If the validator serves as a proxy for multiple tickets, it submits multiple transactions at the appointed block.